Luxembourg City to Singapore By Air freight, Container ship or Road

 Luxembourg-Findel International Airport to Singapore Changi Airport

-The quickest way to get from Luxembourg City to Singapore by ship will take about 32 days 14h and departs from Port of Antwerp-Bruges (BEANR) and arrives into Singapore (SGSIN).
-There are vessels departing 2-4 times a week on this route.
-Yang Ming is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Luxembourg City to Singapore by ship will take about 29 days 9h and departs from Rotterdam (NLRTM) and arrives into Singapore (SGSIN).
+There are vessels departing every 1-2 days on this route.
+Evergreen is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Luxembourg City to Singapore by Air, Ocean and Road

-The shortest shipping time by sea between Luxembourg City and Singapore is 32 days 14h.
-Ships depart from Port of Antwerp-Bruges (BEANR) and arrive at Singapore (SGSIN) with scheduled departures 2-4 times a week.
+The shortest shipping time by sea between Luxembourg City and Singapore is 29 days 9h.
+Ships depart from Rotterdam (NLRTM) and arrive at Singapore (SGSIN) with scheduled departures Every 1-2 days.

 The quickest flight from Luxembourg City to Singapore takes around 18h 37m.
 Flights depart from Luxembourg-Findel International Airport (LUX) and arrive at Singapore Changi Airport (SIN).

 Scheduled flights between Luxembourg-Findel International Airport (LUX) and Singapore Changi Airport (SIN) depart 2-4 times a week.
-These flights are serviced by Cargolux, Swiss, Lufthansa, Silk Way West Airlines, Turkish Airlines and British Airways and the typical transit time is around 18h 37m.
+These flights are serviced by Cargolux, Silk Way West Airlines, Lufthansa, Swiss, Turkish Airlines and British Airways and the typical transit time is around 18h 37m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Luxembourg City and Singapore.
 Cargo flights depart from Luxembourg-Findel International Airport (LUX) and arrive at Singapore Changi Airport (SIN) with departures Every 1-2 days and a average flight time of around 18h 37m.
 Cargolux and Silk Way West Airlines operates on this route.